opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 ### Estoppel

-119    Ram pleaded that Navin was estopped from denying the life interest or revoking Ram’s and Mrs Ram’s licence to reside at the Poole Road property.[\[note: 110\]](#Ftn_110) As pleaded, the estoppel was based on the common understanding as to the alleged life interest.
+119    Ram pleaded that Navin was estopped from denying the life interest or revoking Ram’s and Mrs Ram’s licence to reside at the Poole Road property.[^110] As pleaded, the estoppel was based on the common understanding as to the alleged life interest.
 Since I found that there was no common understanding, the estoppel plea failed.
 In any event, the estoppel plea did not assist Ram’s case.
 If Ram succeeded in establishing the common understanding, that would give rise to an irrevocable right to stay at the Poole Road property and the estoppel plea would have been unnecessary.
 On the other hand, if Ram failed to establish the common understanding, the estoppel plea would likewise fail.

 ### Remedial constructive trust

 120    I dismissed Ram’s and Mrs Ram’s claims for a declaration that Navin holds the Poole Road property on remedial constructive trust for them.
 The basis for these claims had not been established, whether in their pleadings or closing submissions.
-In fact, in his oral testimony, Ram confirmed that the only claim he was making with respect to the Poole Road property was a right to stay and nothing more.[\[note: 111\]](#Ftn_111)
+In fact, in his oral testimony, Ram confirmed that the only claim he was making with respect to the Poole Road property was a right to stay and nothing more.[^111]

 121    I was also doubtful that I could make an order that Navin holds the Poole Road property on remedial constructive trust for Ram and Mrs Ram.
 As Ram and Mrs Ram are not Singapore citizens, they are prohibited from having any interest in any residential property: s 3(1) of the Residential Property Act (Cap 274, 2009 Rev Ed).
 However, I did not have to decide this issue, since no basis for such an order had been established.

 ### Conspiracy to evict Ram and Mrs Ram

-122    Both Ram and Mrs Ram claimed that Navin and Mrs Navin conspired to remove or constructively evict them from the Poole Road property by lawful and/or unlawful means.[\[note: 112\]](#Ftn_112) Ram and Mrs Ram pleaded numerous alleged breaches by Navin “acting by himself and/or in concert with \[Mrs Navin\]” as evidence of the alleged constructive eviction.[\[note: 113\]](#Ftn_113) It appeared therefore that the focus was on unlawful means conspiracy.
+122    Both Ram and Mrs Ram claimed that Navin and Mrs Navin conspired to remove or constructively evict them from the Poole Road property by lawful and/or unlawful means.[^112] Ram and Mrs Ram pleaded numerous alleged breaches by Navin “acting by himself and/or in concert with \[Mrs Navin\]” as evidence of the alleged constructive eviction.[^113] It appeared therefore that the focus was on unlawful means conspiracy.

 123    I was not satisfied that Ram and Mrs Ram had proved the alleged breaches.